brazil

 status

-RePORT Brazil sites and Vanderbilt University Medical Center were added after the award was made.
-Protocol was submitted to the local IRBs in Brazil and has been approved in May 2020.
+RePORT-Brazil sites and Vanderbilt University Medical Center had their IRB approvals obtained in May 2020.
 Approximately 2,000 close contacts were re-consented so data and specimens could be used for this study.
 DNA extraction has been finalized and genetic material sent to Emory for the TB-GWAS portion of the work.
-Plasma samples will be shipped later.
+Plasma samples were shipped later for the Metabolomics portion of the work.
+Preliminary results were presented at CROI 2025.

 pi